ALTree/ruby-number-theory/readme.md

 Obtaining
 ---------

-The library will be soon made available as a gem
+The library is available as a gem
-  $ sudo gem install ..
+  $ sudo gem number-theory

 You can also clone it with git
   $ git clone git://github.com/